BOOK NAME: The London Eye Mystery

 AUTHOR: Siobhan Dowd

-If you have a copy and you’ve read the first five chapters, click “See More” to talk about your book.
+If you’ve read through chapter 27, click “See More” to talk about the book.

 words you might not have seen before.
 (All definitions

 A mass of fluid (as a liquid) with a whirling or circular motion that tends to form a cavity or vacuum in the center of the circle and to draw toward this cavity or vacuum bodies subject to its action.

 This week, we’ll finish the book.
 At our next book club meeting, we’ll announce our pick for September.
 Happy reading!